Fotogramas

-Fotogramas is Spanish digital and print film magazine which has been in circulation since 1946.
+Fotogramas is a Spanish digital and print film magazine which has been in circulation since 1946.
 It is one of the early film magazines in Spain.

 History

 Founded in Barcelona, it was first published on 15 November 1946 by Antonio Nadal-Rodó and María Fernanda Gañán.
 On 5 February 1951, the magazine awarded their first Placa de San Juan Bosco award to actor Jesús Tordesillas for his performance in 1950 film Pequeñeces.
 In the 1970s the magazine was part of the Nadal Group.

 New categories were added over time to the award which were renamed Fotogramas de Plata and in 2012 they absorbed the TP de Oro awards.
 In 2011, the magazine was acquired by Hearst Communications.
 In 2018, Hearst closed the editorial office in Barcelona in order to centralize editing efforts in Madrid.